scholarslab/GenericXmlImporter/README.md

 saxon -ext:on -versionmsg:off -s:'xml_files/test_generic_item_automap.xml' -xsl:'libraries/generic_item.xsl' -o:'/tmp/test.csv'
 ```

-Note: Only saxon is currently supported.
+Note: Only saxon is currently supported as xslt 2 processor.

 Anyway, if there is no xslt2 processor installed, the command should be cleaned
-and the plugin will use the default xslt 1 processor of php.
-Of course, it
+and the plugin will use the default xslt 1 processor of php, if installed.
-should be installed: this is the package "php5-xsl" for Debian.
-This processor
-can process only the xslt 1 sheets.

 Examples
 --------

-Seven examples of xml files are available in the xml_files folder.
+A lot of examples of xml files are available in the xml_files folder.
 They are
 many because a new one is built for each new feature.
 The last ones uses all of
 them.

-Some files may be updated with a second file to get full data.
-This is just to
+Furthermore, some files may be updated with a second file to get full
-have some examples.
+data.
+This is just to have some examples of update or records.

-Some provided stylesheets need an xslt 2 processor.
+Some provided stylesheets need an xslt 2 processor, but there is an equivalent
+sheet for xslt 1 processor.
+All xslt 1 sheets can be processed by an xslt 2
+processor.

-Because xslt is only a converter into csv, you need to set the options for csv
+Because Xml Import is currently only a converter into csv, you need to set the
-in the form: delimiter: tabulation, enclosure: empty, element, tag and file
+options for csv in the form: delimiter: tabulation, enclosure: empty, element,
-delimiters: pipe.
+tag and file delimiters: pipe.

 1. `test_generic_item.xml`

     A basic list of three books with images of Wikipedia, with non Dublin Core
     tags.
 To try it, choose options "One xml file", "Items", and the xsl sheet
-    `generic_item.xsl` (or `generic_item_xslt1.xsl` if an external processor is
+    `generic_item.xsl` (or `generic_item.xslt1.xsl` if an external processor is
     not set).

 2. `test_generic_item_automap.xml`